pivotal/docs-platform-automation/docs/tasks.md

 or used directly as inputs to [upload-and-stage-product](#upload-and-stage-product) and [upload-stemcell](#upload-stemcell) tasks.

-This task requires a [download-product config file][download-product-config].
+This task requires a [download-product config file](./inputs-outputs.md#download-product-config).

-If stemcell-iaas is specified in the [download-product config file][download-product-config], and the specified product is a `.pivotal` file, `download-product` will attempt to download the stemcell for the product.
+If stemcell-iaas is specified in the download-product config file, and the specified product is a `.pivotal` file, `download-product` will attempt to download the stemcell for the product.
 It will retrieve the latest compatible stemcell for the specified IaaS.